Print Edition - 2017-05-11 | Local Elections

 District Election Office says 240 facilitators were mobilised for voter education, but many voters say the election officials have not reached their areas

-Many voters in Surkhet do not know how to cast their votes.
+May 11, 2017-Many voters in Surkhet do not know how to cast their votes.
 They say the election officers did not visit their areas for voter education, though the District Election Office claim that 240 facilitators were mobilised throughout the district for voter education.

 Although some political parties have incorporated voter education programme in their election campaign, the coverage is limited and a large number of people, even after being taught how to stamp the ballot, seem confused by the number of officials they have to pick.